 Click the Add icon (+) to add a column to the list; repeat the steps above and click the Add icon (+) to add additional columns.
-To discard an entry, click the trash icon to the left of the entry and confirm deletion in the $Delete\ Row$ popup.
+To discard an entry, click the trash icon to the left of the entry and confirm deletion in the Delete Row popup.
+Click the Action tab to continue.